jdmota/quasejs/packages/builder/README.md

 An object where the key is a module type, and the value a function.

-The function can be asynchronous and accepts `( importee: string, importer: ModuleUtils )` and returns `null`, `false` or a path to the resolved file.
+The function can be asynchronous and accepts `( importee: string, importer: ModuleContext )` and returns `null`, `false` or a path to the resolved file.

 Returning `null` defers to other `resolve` functions.
 Returning `false` means the resolution should stop because the dependency was not found.

 ### isSplitPoint

-A synchronous function that accepts `( importee: ModuleUtils, importer: ModuleUtils )` and returns `null` or a boolean.
+A synchronous function that accepts `( importee: ModuleContext, importer: ModuleContext )` and returns `null` or a boolean.

 Returning `null` defers to other `isSplitPoint` functions.